 You don’t need to sign away your first born, shell out monthly payments, or even yearly payments for that matter.

 It’s a simple, one-time membership fee and you can collect the membership benefits for life.

-How much does it cost?
-It’s a measly $20 for an REI membership for life and then you’ll be able to take advantage of a number of benefits.
+How much is an REI membership?
+It’s a measly $20 for an REI membership for life and then you’ll be able to take advantage of a number of awesome benefits.

 Upon joining, you will get an REI membership card (a real actual physical card) which you can stick in your wallet for any upcoming purchases.
-You don’t have to carry it with you though, the clerk can do an REI membership lookup at the cash register.
+You don’t have to carry it with you though, the clerk can look up your REI member number at the cash register.

 Funny aside: the REI membership number you are given is not random, but an active count of membership numbers, so if you’ve got a low number that means you were an early adopter, but now they are up in the millions.
 Some folks in Seattle (since that’s where REI started) got some of the lowest numbers and people there will compare to see who joined first.

 Reasons to Join & REI Membership Benefits

 There are a handful of reasons to grab an REI Co-Op membership, but these are the most importan reasons to join (and most beneficial for you).

 1. REI Membership Dividend, aka 10% Back On All Your Purchases